On the geometric quantization of contact manifolds

 Let us now consider the case where $(M,\theta)$ is a Boothby-Wang fibration \cite{BW}.
 That is, $(M,\theta)$ is a principal $U(1)$-bundle over a symplectic manifold $(B,\omega)$, with connection 1-form $\theta$ (identifying $\mathfrak{u}(1)$ with $\R$).
 The symplectic manifold $(B,\omega)$ is then prequantizable, and $\mathbb{L}=M\times_{U(1)}\C$ is the associated prequantum line bundle.
 Given an action of $G$ on $(M,\theta)$ preserving $\theta$, the prequantization condition becomes $\pi^*\omega = -d\theta$ and $\pi^*\Phi^X = \iota(X_M)\theta$.

-As outlined in \cite{GGK}, the traditional (Kirillov-Kostant) approach is to start with a Hamiltonian action of $G$ on $(B,\omega)$, and lift the infinitesimal action to $M$ such that $\pi^*\Phi^X = \theta(X_M)$.
-However, one can in fact lift the action of the entire Poisson algebra $C^\infty(B)$ to $M$: given $f\in C^\infty(B)$, let $X_f$ be its associated Hamiltonian vector field.
+As outlined in \cite{GGK}, the traditional Kirillov-Kostant approach is to start with a Hamiltonian action of $G$ on $(B,\omega)$, and try to lift the infinitesimal action to $M$ such that $\pi^*\Phi^X = \theta(X_M)$.
+However, one can in fact lift the action of the entire Poisson algebra $C^\infty(B)$ to $M$: given $f\in C^\infty(B)$, let $X_f$ be its associated (symplectic) Hamiltonian vector field.
 The action of $f$ on $M$ is then given by

 where $X_f^{hor}$ denotes the horizontal lift of $X_f$ with respect to the connection $\theta$, and the Reeb field $\xi$ is the infinitesimal generator of the $U(1)$ action.
 By \cite[Proposition 6.17]{GGK}, the Poisson algebra of $(B,\omega)$ is isomorphic via the above map to $\mathfrak{X}_{symm}(M)$, and thus, $\mathcal{P}(B,\omega)$ is isomorphic to $\mathcal{P}_b(M,\Omega)$.
-Moreover, we see that the vector field \eqref{lift} is the Hamiltonian vector field (in the Jacobi sense, given by \eqref{ham}) associated to $\pi^*f$. \begin{remark} One advantage of our approach is that the algebra $\mathcal{P}_b(M,\Omega)$ makes sense even when $(M,\theta)$ is not a regular contact manifold, and therefore can be applied in settings where no regular contact structure exists (such as the 3-torus \cite{Blair}).
+Moreover, we see that the vector field \eqref{lift} is the Hamiltonian vector field (in the Jacobi sense, given by \eqref{ham}) associated to $\pi^*f$. \begin{remark} One advantage of our approach is that the algebra $\mathcal{P}_b(M,\Omega)$ makes sense even when $(M,\theta)$ is not a regular contact manifold (that is, when the Reeb field corresponding to $\theta$ does not generate a free circle action), and therefore can be applied in settings where no regular contact structure exists.
 Moreover, we notice that when the lifts of the momentum map components $\Phi^X$ satisfy the prequantization condition, they exactly coincide with the components of the contact momentum map.

 In Section \ref{crpolar} below, we will see that the trivial line bundle $\mathbb{L}=M\times\C$ serves as a contact version of the prequantum line bundle.
 When $(M,\theta)$ is a prequantum circle bundle, we note that $\mathbb{L}/U(1) = M\times_{U(1)}\C$ is a prequantum line bundle for the symplectic manifold $M/U(1)$. \end{remark}